voschezang/coding-handbook/collaboration/team-member-performance.md

-Approaches
+Three approaches.

+- Foucs on **fit** in a role. *How do they fit in the team?*
-- Focus on performance. *What did they achieve?
+- Focus on **performance**. *What did they achieve?
 In what ways did they contribute?*
-- Focus on potential. *What is their capability?*
+- Focus on **potential**. *What is their capability?*

-The former may be followed up by a improvement plan. *What is impeding performance?*
+The first approaches may be followed up by a improvement plan. *What is impeding performance?*

-The latter considers knowledge, skill, experience and personality.
+The latter approach considers *knowledge, skill, experience and personality*.
 It emphasises future value over success in the past environment.